 1. True Organic of Sweden All You Need is Me: Love the name, love the product.
 This is my top pick for natural replacements for Aquaphor.
 It looks and feels just like Aquaphor coming out of the tube, but once you rub it into skin…seems to absorb right in with no oil slick left behind.
 I use it religiously on my fingertips, cuticles, dry spots on face, and anywhere else that needs that feeling of moisture and protection.

 2. Waxelene: Called “The Petroleum Jelly Alternative”, this is the one to get if you are into using petroleum jelly straight up.
 It’s a simple four ingredient mix that comes in either a tube or jar.
-No icky stuff, just real deal moisture for ultra-parched skin.
+No icky stuff, just real deal moisture for ultra-parched skin that makes an ideal petroleum jelly substitute.

 3. Eu’Genia Dermatological Strength Shea Butter (Most Shea): Like I mentioned above, sometimes you need an occlusive.
-Grab a tin of this pure shea butter to use when you are about to hit the slopes, when skin can’t stand indoor heating a second longer, to soothe razor burn, calm a rash or irritation on baby’s skin, or use on chapped lips.
+Grab a tin of this pure shea butter natural alternative to Vaseline to use when you are about to hit the slopes, when skin can’t stand indoor heating a second longer, to soothe razor burn, calm a rash or irritation on baby’s skin, or use on chapped lips.

 4. RMS Beauty Lip & Skin Balm: Personally, I wouldn’t use coconut oil when skin is super dry.
 I view this oil as more of a summertime oil, when skin is in need of a cool and soothing sensation.
 But this little pot o’ goodness happens to contain beeswax, shea butter, and cocoa butter along with CO, which means it helps to form that beneficial layer on skin.
 Skin is moisturized, evaporation of moisture is thwarted.
 It comes in a totally tote-able little pot and while it makes the perfect lip balm, it’s good for dabbing on any little dry spot you happen to have.
 Fingertips and dry nose, I’m looking at you!